texas-ica/texas-ica.com/README.md

 ## Directory Structure

-The technology stack is primarily Flask, MongoDB (main database), Redis (task queue broker), Backbone.js, and Semantic UI.
+The technology stack is primarily Flask, MongoDB (main database), Redis (caching and task queue), Backbone.js, and Semantic UI.
 There are many other frameworks used to make handling server and API requests easier.
 The following list should give a good intuition as to how the codebase is organized.

+- `ica/api`: Public API used for client-side AJAX and rendering
+- `ica/data`: Structured data (JSON) used for website pages
 - `ica/models`: Database object schemas for MongoDB
+- `ica/scripts`: Useful scripts for testing and database management
 - `ica/static`: Static assets for the website
     - `ica/static/js`: Dynamic content - navigation dropdowns, modals, etc. - and Backbone.js MVC
     - `ica/static/scss`: CSS stylesheets written in SCSS